Do you happen to have too much sleep and wake up groggy? You'll be surprised that too much REM sleep can be a bad thing!

 25% of your sleep is in the REM phase.
 It doesn't happen all at once but comes in periods.
 It starts with five minutes, and the more you experience it throughout your sleep, the longer it lasts for.
 It can last for a full half-hour.

-What Happens When I Get Too Much REM Sleep?
+What Happens When Getting Too Much REM Sleep?

 REM sleep is needed to clear your brain of unnecessary things.
 It's crucial for regulating your emotions and memories because of it.
 It also keeps your body working correctly, as it's the peak of the body's protein synthesis.

-But with that being said, too much REM sleep (caused by too much sleep overall), can lead to a heart disease risk because of your heart rate is faster than usual during extended periods of time.
+But with that being said, so much REM (caused by too much sleep overall), can lead to a heart disease risk because of your heart rate is faster than usual during extended periods of time.

 And we all know that too much sleep can also cause lack of concentration and daytime drowsiness.
 As a result, the sleepiness doesn't only affect your productivity, but your mood as well.
 It can pose a risk when you are handling heavy machinery or while driving to work.

-Why do we get too much REM sleep anyway?
+Why do we get excessive REM sleep anyway?

 Stress and depression are one of the main culprits as to why you get too much or too little of REM sleep.
 Those who are depressed or experience too much stress would often dream more than those who aren't, which have you feel worn out when waking up.
 Since our brains are highly active during REM sleep, too much of it would leave us groggy when we wake up!